Skip to main content

 Terminal 1 belongs to United, and it shows.
 This is where you'll find the crown jewel of O'Hare lounges: the United Polaris Lounge.

-If you're flying United international business class, the Polaris Lounge is exceptional.
-I don't use that word lightly.
+If you're flying United international business class, the Polaris Lounge is exceptional, and that word is not used lightly here.
 It has a full-service restaurant (not a buffet, but actual table service with a menu), shower suites that feel like a hotel, daybeds for sleeping, and a calm atmosphere that makes you forget you're in one of the busiest airports in the world.
 It's restricted to Polaris (business class) passengers on international United or Star Alliance flights, so it's not open to everyone.
 But if you qualify, go early and enjoy it.

 The regular United Clubs in Terminal 1 are more accessible and open to United Club members, Star Alliance Gold members, and certain credit card holders.
 There are multiple locations in Terminal 1; the one near gate C16 tends to be the largest and least crowded during midday.
 Standard United Club fare: clean, functional, decent snacks, a bar, and reliable Wi-Fi.